alee0510/alee0510.github.io/README.md

 # Buggs Known
 - Just for desktop version, mobile version still in development process
-- Scalling for magrin and padding
+- Scalling for margin and padding